 Every dance has a set of basics regardless of the style.
 With consistency, it takes 12 weeks to see a transformation.
 In order to maintain and continuously grow, dance should be done on a regular basis.
 I recommend taking at least two private lessons a week plus practicing on your own to ensure growth.

 No, you do not need a partner.
-One of the most important things in dance is learning how to move your own body regardless of gender.
-Men need to know how to present masculine energy and women femininity for quality of movement.
+One of the most important things in dance is learning how to move and connect with your own body regardless of gender.
+It is important for everyone to be responsible for their own connection to create quality movement.

 You want to make sure you don't limit yourself to just one style of dance.
 For example, if you want to learn Country 2-Step, it would be just as important to know how to Waltz and East Coast Swing.
 The reason being is different dances offer different things that can be beneficial in Country 2-Step.
 There could be a country song with an East Coast Swing or Waltz beat just as easily as there could be a Country 2-Step Tempo.
 I can help you differentiate the two.

 What men fear is the presentation of dance and these are just a few of the excuses.
-Many guys are afraid that they will look silly but what's important is to understand how to present a strong masculine energy while dancing.
+Many men are afraid that they will look silly but what's important is to learn how to present your energy.
 Previously, male clients who come in with zero dance experience tend to find and view partner dancing as an exciting challenge.
-Knowing how to present yourself is just as important as leading and I can help you with both!
+Knowing how to present yourself and leading go hand in hand.

-I recommend both regardless of what level you are at.
+I recommend both regardless of your level.
 Private lessons give you one-on-one advantages that group classes do not.
 Those who take private lessons grow at a much quicker rate than those who only take group.
 However, group classes are beneficial for learning how to dance lead and follow roles with other dancers.

 Shoes with a leather sole are highly recommended.
 The worst type of shoes to wear, especially when learning are open toed shoes, boots, and shoes with grip.
 These can hinder accurate techniques and foot placement which are very important when learning how to dance.